- 253 views

 Board an hour train ride to the fortified city of Segovia, where you’ll be taken back to the medieval age of Spain.
 Meander through the ancient aqueduct and witness the Alcazar fortress.
 Find the ancient walls of Avila and appreciate the famed Roman Grandeur of Segovia.
 Take a train back to Madrid and spend the night.

 Day 3: Off to Porto, Portugal

-Take an hour-long direct flight to Porto, Portugal’s land of port wine and one of the most stunning cities in the country.
+Kick off your Portugal trip today, with an hour-long direct flight to Porto, the country's land of port wine and one of the most stunning cities.
 Situated on the River Douro, Porto is meant to be explored with a wine tour.
 Visit Vila Nova de Gala and enjoy a glass or two of some fine Porto wine and also learn the process from grapes to bottle.
 Learn about the tawnies and vintages when you embark on a tasting.
 Then, admire the multi-coloured houses and tiled churches before ending the night with a few from up top.
 The city holds some of the best sky-high lookouts, known as miradouros, and rooftop terraces.
 Try Gaia’s hilltop and find a breathtaking view of the city.
 Stay the night!

 Day 4: Porto to Lisbon